 New rules on South Pacific bottom fishing will significantly improve management of deep water fisheries and reduce the impact on the marine environment.

 New Zealand’s aid programme with Kiribati focuses on building a healthy, educated, and resilient population in a well-governed country that provides acceptable future choices for its population.

 Our relationship with Kiribati

-New Zealand and Kiribati have a relationship based on shared Pacific interests, and partner on issues such as sustainable development, climate change, and maritime security.
+New Zealand and Kiribati have a relationship based on shared global and Pacific interests, and we partner on issues such as sustainable development, climate change, and maritime safety.
 We are both members of the Pacific Islands Forum.